 - If you are using the single dose packets, tear one packet at the notch to open it.
 Squeeze all of the medication out of the packet.
 The amount of medication that you squeeze out of the packet should be about the size of a nickel.
 You can squeeze the medication directly onto the area where you plan to apply it, or you can squeeze it onto your palm and apply it to your chosen area with your fingers.
-Throw away the empty packet in a trash can that is out of the reach of children.
+Dispose of the empty packet safely, so that is out of the reach of children.

 - Wash your hands again.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.

 Other uses for this medicine

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 What special precautions should I follow?

 - tell your doctor and pharmacist if you are allergic to oxybutynin (also in Ditropan, Ditropan XL, Oxytrol), any other medications, or any of the ingredients in oxybutynin gel.
 Ask your pharmacist or check the manufacturer's patient information for a list of the ingredients.